avi-shatz/Modern-Digger/README.md

-# Digger_Project_2019
+# Modern-Digger
-a Digger game written in cpp, using sfml on visual sudio
+A Graphic rich 2d Adventure video game.
+The monsters in the game implements some uniqe path finding algorithms to find the player in real time.

+Written in C++ and using SFML library
+Ide: Visual Studio